Kendall Jenner Goes Braless In Revealing Tank Top

 Kendall Jenner is ditching the bra yet again.

-The black-haired beauty has been a big advocate for the “free the nipples” campaign and today, she is doing just that by ditching her bra during an outing in Los Angeles.
-Photos published by The Daily Mail show the model walking sunny California just before shooting an episode of her hit show Keeping Up With Karadashians.
+The black-haired beauty has been a big advocate for the “free the nipples” campaign, and today, she is doing just that by ditching her bra during an outing in Los Angeles.
+Photos published by The Daily Mail show the model walking in sunny California just before shooting an episode of her hit show, Keeping Up With Kardashians.

-During the casual trip, Jenner put on a sexy display for the paparazzi in a one shoulder lime green tank top that hits just above her midriff and flashes a little bit of her toned abs.
-The Calvin Klein model ditched the bra for this look and paired her tank with a pair of boyfriend fit jeans with rips at the knees.
+During the casual trip, Jenner put on a sexy display for the paparazzi in a one-shoulder, lime-green tank top that hit just above her midriff and flashes a little bit of her toned abs.
+The Calvin Klein model ditched the bra for this look and paired her tank with a pair of boyfriend-fit jeans with rips at the knees.

-The 23-year-old wears her long, dark locks down and slightly waved and also rocks a face full of makeup complete with eyeliner, mascara, blush, and some intense highlighter.
+The 23-year-old wears her long, dark locks down and slightly waved, and also rocks a face full of makeup, complete with eyeliner, mascara, blush, and some intense highlighter.
 The reality star completed her look with a Louis Vuitton purse strung over her shoulder with a photo of Mona Lisa on it.

 Kendall Jenner goes bra-free in a green tank top as she carries Mona Lisa purse to meet up with Scott Disick during KUWTK shoot https://t.co/3jJlivZdm0